MaisamV/auth/docs/stack.md

 * **golang.org/x/crypto/bcrypt**
   * **Justification:** The bcrypt package from the official Go crypto repository is the standard for secure password hashing.
 It is battle-tested and resistant to brute-force attacks.
 * **golang-jwt/jwt**
   * **Justification:** A widely-used library for creating and parsing JSON Web Tokens (JWTs).
-It is well-maintained and supports the necessary signing algorithms (e.g., HMAC, ECDSA).
-We use ECDSA (ES256) for JWT signing, which provides strong security with smaller key sizes and better performance compared to RSA.
+It is well-maintained and supports the necessary signing algorithms (e.g., HMAC, Ed25519).
+We use Ed25519 (EdDSA) for JWT signing, which provides superior security with smaller key sizes, better performance, and resistance to timing attacks compared to RSA.

 ## **Configuration Management**